klmr/klmr.github.io/source/about/index.md

 ## Research

-I’m a bioinformatician/geneticist by training.
-Most of my research was in genomics and the regulation of gene translation in mammals through changes in
-<abbr>tRNA</abbr> abundance and codon usage.
-My [PhD thesis][] was on
-*“Investigating the link between <abbr>tRNA</abbr> and <abbr>mRNA</abbr>
+I’m a bioinformatician/geneticist by training and a software engineer by calling.
+Most of my research was in genomics and the regulation of gene translation in mammals through changes in <abbr>tRNA</abbr> abundance and codon usage.
+My [PhD thesis][] was on *“Investigating the link between
-abundance in mammals”*.
+<abbr>tRNA</abbr> and <abbr>mRNA</abbr> abundance in mammals”*.

 Previously I’ve worked in algorithms, in particular implementing high-throughput sequencing read mapping tools, and creating frameworks for the automatic